What is an Accredited Register?

 Why should I use a practitioner on an Accredited Register?

 It provides you with assurance that the organisation holding the register meets our standards.
 This means that they manage their register well and require practitioners on their register to meet specific standards of personal behaviour, technical competence and, where relevant, business practice.

 How do I find someone on an Accredited Register?

 I am a health professional.
 How do I get your Quality Mark and join your register?

-The Authority does not hold a register, or approve individuals itself.
+We do not hold a register, or approve individuals directly.
 We only accredit organisations that hold their own registers.
 If you want to be part of an Accredited Register, you should approach an Accredited Register that covers your profession and find out whether you meet the criteria to join the register.

-- Do people have to be on an Accredited Register to work in a health or social care?
+Do people have to be on an Accredited Register to work in health or social care?

 No, it is a matter of choice.
 They can choose to be on an Accredited Register or not.
 You are also free to choose whether or not to use a practitioner on an Accredited Register.